ronnylurking/kasitrade/README.md

 └── ...

 ## Contact
-Created for academic deliverable – all rights reserved.
+Created for ITECA deliverable – all rights reserved.